Karuppiah-Al/learngit/README.md

-# leargit
+# lear git
-To learn how to use git
+To learn how to use github for projects